-No. There is another explanation for why he preaches the way he does.
+No, there is a better explanation for why he preaches the way he does.
 In Luke 13:1–5 some people confronted Jesus with one of Pilate’s atrocities.
 Here’s the way he responded:

 There were some present at that very time who told him of the Galileans whose blood Pilate had mingled with their sacrifices.
-And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered thus?
-I tell you, No; but unless you repent you will all likewise perish.”
+And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
+No, I tell you; but unless you repent you will all likewise perish.”

 He took a major social outrage of injustice and turned it into a demand for personal, individual repentance.
 “Unless you repent you will all likewise perish!”
 That’s what he always did.
 Why did he do this?
 Because for Jesus the eternal destiny of a human soul is a weightier matter, a bigger issue, than the temporal destiny of a nation.